Nodli/CodeSamples/README.md

 # CodeSamples

+## Buffer2D
+Simple templated Buffer2D class
+Usefull to store and process images

 ## MPI
 Implementation of a few basic exercices in MPI from [LyonCalcul](http://lyoncalcul.univ-lyon1.fr/ed/2019/)

+## ppm
+Functions to export and import P3 and P6 .ppm image files

 ## sum16
 Resolution of an algorithmic problem taken from [/r/learnprogramming](https://www.reddit.com/r/learnprogramming/comments/9vp1vv/an_interesting_problem_from_a_job_interview_at/)